mirnumaan/mirnumaan/README.md

 - 👋 Hi, I’m Numaan Bahir Mir
-- 👀 I’m interested in Cyber Security.
+- 👀 I’m interested in Cyber Security and AI.
-- 🌱 I’m currently open to open source projects related to cyber security for contributions and also looking for other opportunities in cybre Security.
+- 🌱 I’m currently working in AI and Cybersurity and contribute to open source projects related to cyber security.
-- 💞️ For collaboration on Cyber and web dev based projects and workspace
+- 💞️ For collaboration on Cyber,AI and web dev based projects and workspace
 - 📫 You can also reach me through my email id: mirnumaan06@gmail.com

 <!---